bugLoverIO/PlatformIO-GDB/README.md

 # Limitations
 - 8266 features **ONE Hardware break point** only, thus setting two or more break points will lead GDB to exit.
 - launch.json is an automaticaly generated file, thus changing platformio.ini configuration will erase the changes, make sure to store it somewhere else.
+- func parameter must be a 'C' function name.
+It can't be <file name>:<line> syntax.
+- init parameter set to false should be used with disabling -DGDBSTUB_BREAK_ON_INIT, but then attaching GDB to the 8266 is not reliable
+- last but not the least, xtensa GDB remains fragile, and time to time VSC "continue" button does not work.
+One solution seems to be 'reflash the SW'.

 # Enjoy